assout/wiki-sandbox/2015-10-01-tools-programs.md

 	bashate -i E002,E003

+* E002: ensure that indents are only spaces, and not hard tabs
+* E003: Not an indent with multiple of 4

 ## Tools key unity

 Commands      | Vim          | Vrapper      | cVim        | tmux                    | Cmder             | RLogin